sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 This is the state upon boot.
 This state can be reached in few more ways.
 *  From state 1, upon `systemctl stop`
-*  From state 4, if monit decides to revert
+*  From state 4 or 6, if monit decides to revert
    *  fallback enabled
    *  failmode check enabled
    *  stayed in state 4 for more than configured failmode period
-*  From state 5, if `systemctl stop` happened with set_mode = local
+*  From state 6, if `systemctl stop` happened with set_mode = local.

 ####  state 1:
 ***Stable*** state<br/><br/>